GlareDB/glaredb.github.io/index.md

 ## What is a data source?

+A data source is a destination with data, such as databases or files.

-We currently support multiple databases and files in object storage.
-For example, you can join data existing in a Postgres database with a CSV in S3 using basic SQL.
+We currently support multiple databases and files in [object storage].
+For example, you can join data existing in a [Postgres] database with a CSV in [S3] using basic SQL.

 [Learn more about data sources]